-The Center's vision that ethical discourse and action advance the health and dignity of all persons requires community engagement in many and meaningful ways.
-The Center's lectures and symposia throughout its history have engaged Lectures and the public and stakeholders in its visionary work.
-The annual Flanigan Symposia Lecture, introduced in 1995, honors Sister Rosemary Flanigan, PhD, a former board chair and veteran staff member of 18 years.
-Her passion for developing and educating hospital ethics committees across the country is renowned.
+Throughout its history, the Center's lectures - online and in-person have engaged the public and stakeholders in its visionary work.
+The annual Flanigan Lecture, introduced in 1995, honors Sister Rosemary Flanigan, PhD, a former board chair and veteran staff member of 18 years.
+Her passion for developing and educating hospital ethics committees is renowned.
 The annual Berkley Symposium, launched in 2008, honors Joan Berkley, also a board chair and devoted advocate for advance care planning.
 The Center also honors its founding executive, Myra Christopher, by the recently established Christopher Forum.
-And, since 1992, the Center's Annual Event fundraiser has featured a keynote lecture by a prominent leader in health and healthcare.
+And, since 1992, the Center's Annual Event fundraiser has featured a keynote presenter and prominent leaders in health and healthcare.

 Attendance at Center-sponsored programs mushroomed in response to requests during the pandemic and growing demand to reach remote participants.
-It is now common to see event registrations top 800.
+It is not uncommon now to see online event registrations top 800.